vzakharchenko/Forge-Secure-Notes-for-Jira/TERMS.md

 These features are intended to support investigation and compliance workflows and **do not guarantee detection or prevention of all security incidents**.

+### 4.1 Application Logging

+The App generates technical logs for debugging and monitoring purposes.
+These logs are stored on **Atlassian Forge infrastructure** and are accessible to the Licensor for troubleshooting.

+**Logging Practices:**

+- Logs contain only technical information: function execution status, API call results, error messages (sanitized), and performance metrics
+- **Sensitive data is excluded**: Account IDs, Note IDs, encryption keys, and decrypted content are not logged
+- Logs are automatically sanitized to protect user privacy

+**Your Rights:**

+- You can **disable logging** if you prefer that the Licensor does not have access to application logs
+- You have the right to review logs before sharing them for support purposes
+- Logs are used solely for troubleshooting and improving the App

+**Support & Log Sharing:**
+If you encounter issues and need technical support, you may be asked to share application logs.
+You can:

+- Review and sanitize logs before sharing
+- Share logs via our Jira Service Management portal (available to all users)
+- Share logs via GitHub Issues
+- Alternatively, describe the issue in detail without sharing logs

+By using the App, you acknowledge that technical logs may be generated and stored on Atlassian Forge infrastructure for troubleshooting purposes.

 ---

 ## 5. License & Usage Rights